 The CMC then engaged Dave Vana, of Davanna LLC, the foremost fire tower restoration expert in the Eastern United States (Mr. Vana was recently engaged by the NYSDEC to help construct the Fire Tower for the Catskill Visitor Center) to examine the tower components stored in the building on the Clark farm and to determine whether the tower was in good enough shape to undertake the project.
 On October 16th, two members of the CMC accompanied Mr. Vana and the NY State Chapter Director of the Forest Fire Lookout Association to see the tower and the summit site.
 Mr. Vana determined that the tower components are in excellent condition.

-The Catskill Mountain Club sought to form an organization dedicated to the Fire Tower, comprised of membership from the Club and the local community that will live on long after the tower has been returned to Bramley Mountain.
+The Catskill Mountain Club initiated the formation of Friends of Bramley Mountain Fire Tower as an organization dedicated to the Fire Tower Project.
+FOBMFT is comprised of membership from the Club and the local hiker and business community that will live on long after the tower has been returned to Bramley Mountain.